Canyonville Christian Academy

-Canyonville Academy (CA), previously known as Canyonville Bible Academy (CBA), is a private Christian boarding school in Canyonville, Oregon, United States.
+Canyonville Academy (CA), previously known as Canyonville Bible Academy (CBA), was a private Christian boarding school in Canyonville, Oregon, United States.
 International students make up 70% of the school's body.
 CCA was founded in 1923.
 The school has been accredited through Cognia and is a part of the Association of Christian Schools International since 1979, and through Northwest Association of Accredited Schools since 1998.

 History

 Austin Monroe Shaffer

 The school was founded in 1924 by Reverend A.M.
 Shaffer.
 The school transitioned into a four-year boarding high school, with its first graduating class of two students (one of whom was Shaffer's son Robert) in 1932.
 The school became a grades 9-12 high school in 1935.
 A.M.
 Shaffer was the head of the school till 1961.
 The son of the founder Robert Shaffer was COO of the school from 1961 to 1965, and president of the school from 1965 till 1985.